muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --purgedb &lt;resources&gt;
-This is a powerful option that allows you to purge the requested resources from the localdb resource cache connected to the selected platform.
+This is a powerful option that allows you to purge the requested resources from the resource cache connected to the selected platform.

 You can purge all resources from a certain module with `m:[module]` or of a certain type with `t:[type]` or a combination of the two separated by a `,`.